 Gregory Alan Isakov’s song Chemicals begins with a solo guitar alternating between C-F chords with light piano playing to underscore it.
 Even without vocals or the secondary guitar, which enters later, the guitar’s clarity is lackluster.
 Listen for the F chord at 0:03, the harmonic resonance is hardly audible over the piano which, again, is just accompaniment and is not being played powerfully.

 At 0:55 the first cymbal hit and kick drum are heard.
 The former is incredibly difficult to hear with the urBeats3 and may even be missed if you’re not actively listening for it since it’s masked by the kick drum, which isn’t meant to be overwhelming yet sounds that way due to the sloppy audio reproduction.

-Should you buy the Beats urBeats3?
+Should you buy the Beats urBeats3 in 2020?

 Most people know in an instance how they feel about Beats; the company knows how to elicit a visceral reaction—positive or negative.
 Rather than try to sway you in one direction or the other, I’ll be straight with you: the urBeats3 isn’t a great deal for the price.

 Listeners aren’t afforded accessories aside from two additional pairs of ear tips, and sound quality is little more than mediocre.
 That said, we consumers don’t typically buy Beats for the sound quality.
 We buy them because we like the design.
 If that’s what draws you to the urBeats3, more power to you, just don’t expect them to sound incredible or be the most durable.
 Now, say you’re set on wired earbuds but aren’t satisfied with these.
 We’ve compiled a list of the best earbuds to ease the research process.